neil-ca-moore/neil-ca-moore.github.io/_posts/2014-11-19-vector-append.markdown

 }
 {% endhighlight %}

 According to Chris this function would not get standardised because it's not general enough (he should know, he is on the standards committee).
-One way of making it general would be the version using iterators I wrote above.
-The other way would be adding this:
+One way of making it general would be the version using iterators I used above.
+The other way would be adding a version that takes any container as argument (let's call this **function (1)**):

 {% highlight c++ linenos %}
 template<typename Container>
 void insert(vector<T>::iterator __position, const Container& to_add);
 {% endhighlight %}

-However, std::vector already has a function with this signature:
+However, std::vector already has a function with the following signature (**function (2)**):

 {% highlight c++ linenos %}
 template<typename Container>
 void insert(vector<T>::iterator __position, const T& value);
 {% endhighlight %}

-Going back to the int example above I can add a short to a std::vector<int> using that overload, but if
+Because of function (2) I can add a short to a std::vector<int>.
+That is definitely too useful to give up.
+However if we don't want to give up function (1) we cannot add function (2) as well, because the function template is exactly the same, the compiler won't know which one to use!

+{% highlight c++ linenos %}
+std::vector<int> numbers; //includes insert variant (1)

+short a = 5;
+numbers.insert(numbers.begin(), a); //doesn't work, how annoying!
+{% endhighlight %}

+So that's why you cannot insert a vector into a vector!
+If I had the characterise the reasons, I'd say:

+1. Overly dogmatic library design.
+Really, there should be a function to just insert a vector.
+It's possible.
+It's useful.
+2. When working in combination with templates, overload resolution cannot resolve functions with the same number of parameters properly.
+That is a problem "concepts" is designed to solve.
+Concepts is a candidate for a future version of C++, and after writing this I understand why it needs to be included in the language.

+If you have any corrections or something else to say please leave a comment.